-In 1972 Morobe SASM ioined the because he saw unity and community development as important.
+In 1972 Morobe joined the SASM because he saw unity and community development as important.
 The following year members of the SASM were detained, and it became quite weak.
 In 1974 he helped with the reorganisation of SASM, and was elected treasurer.
 In 1976 SASM was to play an important role in the Soweto Uprising, and it was the first time that Morobe took part in a demonstration.
 In August 1976 the SSRC and Morobe was appointed deputy Chairman.

 The group played a role in organising campaigns and protests, and almost all Soweto schools were involved in the SSRC.
 In December 1976 Morobe was arrested and sent to Robben Island.
-He was released in May 1982 and he then joined COSAS.
-He was also one of the founding members of the UDF.
+He was released in May 1982and he then joined COSAS.
+He was also the founding member of the UDF.

-Between 1994 and 2004 he headed various organisations, until appointed as the Head of Communication in the Office of the President in 2005.
+Between 1994 and 2004 he headed various organisation, until appointed as the head of communication in the office of the president in 2005.